slatedocs/slate/source/includes/_documents.md

   -H "Authorization: APIAuth your-hmac-auth-header"
 ```

-Deletes a document in your account.
+Allows you to delete a specific document in your account.

 ### HTTP Request